karthikvt26/simple-auth/README.md

-# simple-auth

-# Node Token Authentication
+# Simple Auth using Tokens

 This repo uses JSON Web Tokens and the [jsonwebtoken](https://github.com/auth0/node-jsonwebtoken) package to implement token based authentication on a simple Node.js API.